gtim/svelte-chess/README.md

 Engine play was recently implemented.
 These engine-related issues have not yet been fixed:
 - UI interaction is allowed before the engine is loaded
-- wrong king is hilighted when the engine checks
 - since there is no opening book, the engine always plays the best opening it finds.

 ### Styling